Key Takeaways

 Because plant-based protein powders use a variety of protein sources, it turns out they do provide the same amount of accessible protein and amino acids as whey protein powder.
 This may seem counterintuitive for those who relied exclusively on whey proteins.
 One study demonstrated that plant-based protein powder did, in fact, produce just as much muscle as whey protein.

+Plant-based protein is also easier to digest and absorb than whey protein which can be difficult for some people to digest.
+On the other hand, plant-based proteins often lack B-12 and iron.
+Some plant-based protein powders are fortified with these nutrients but not all of them.
 Plant-based protein powders tend to taste better than whey counterparts.
 It is simply easier to make a plant-based protein powder taste like vanilla than it is for a whey protein.
+Plant-based protein powder is generally more expensive.

-• Digestion / Absorption: Much easier and more efficient than whey.
+- Digestion / Absorption: Much easier and more efficient than whey.

-• Nutrient Quality: High in nutrients but must be fortified.
+- Nutrient Quality: High in nutrients but must be fortified.

-• Muscle-Building Potential: Yes.
+- Muscle-Building Potential: Yes.

-• Taste: Good.
+- Taste: Good.

-• Price: Expensive.
+- Price: Expensive.

-• Additional Benefits: Better for the environment.
+- Additional Benefits: Better for the environment.

 Whey Protein Advantages and Disadvantages

 Whey protein powders do build lean muscle.
 They are loaded with complete proteins.
 One advantage of whey proteins is that they have years of evidence behind them to prove their effectiveness.
+Studies in sports medicine have verified the measurable benefits of whey protein for building muscle.
+Whey protein powders can be an ideal supplement for athletes.

 However, whey proteins can be difficult to digest and absorb, and this often leads to intestinal issues like uncomfortable gas.
 Whey, like many dairy products, can be hard to digest which causes intestinal complications.
 The gas is the result of incomplete digestion of the whey.
 Many of the whey protein powders also taste notoriously bad.

 Whey proteins are actually low in other nutrients.
-While they pack the amino acids, they tend to leave out most other nutrition.
+While they pack the amino acids, they tend to leave out most other nutrients.
+Because whey protein powders are such a well-established product, they are most often less expensive than plant-based options.

-• Digestion / Absorption: Hard to digest and absorb.
+- Digestion / Absorption: Hard to digest and absorb.

-• Nutrient Quality: Low in nutrients. **
+- Nutrient Quality: Low in nutrients. **

-• Muscle-Building Potential: Yes.
+- Muscle-Building Potential: Yes.

-• Taste: Not good.
+- Taste: Not good.

-• Price: Affordable.
+- Price: Affordable.

-• Additional Benefits: Simply the standard for putting on lean muscle.
+- Additional Benefits: Simply the standard for putting on lean muscle.

+In the final analysis, the choice between plant-based protein and whey protein may come down to personal preference.
 While the results for plant-based protein powders look promising, many people will want to stick with the tried and true whey proteins when it comes to a competitive edge.

-For serious athletes, those people who really need to put on lean muscle and replenish muscle form intense workouts, whey protein powder has always been the supplement that works.
+For serious athletes, those people who really need to put on lean muscle and replenish muscle from intense workouts, whey protein powder has always been the supplement that works.
 Whey protein powders are filled with all the essential amino acids you need.

 On the other hand, the emergence of plant-based protein powder has shown some real promise for providing the same benefits.
 As we see above, plant-based protein powders can pack on the muscle just as well as whey protein.
 The science of plant-based protein powders has kept pace with the whey proteins.